simonrenauld/ServerSetup/README.md

 ### 2.3.2.
-Installling nextcloud :
+Installling nextcloud:

-Advantages
+Advantages of Nextcloud

-All the mobile and desktop applications you would expect - Linux (packaged in Fedora,) Windows, Mac, Android, iOS and even F-Droid and Windows Mobile.
+Comprehensive Platform: Offers a suite of mobile and desktop applications for various operating systems, including Linux, Windows, Mac, Android, iOS, F-Droid, and even Windows Mobile.
-Unlimited free storage space (depends on your hardware)
+Scalable Storage: Supports unlimited free storage space, depending on your hardware setup.
+Self-Hosting: Provides the freedom to host your own cloud storage and file-sharing solution, ensuring data privacy and security.
+Open-Source: Built on open-source principles, allowing for customization and community-driven development.
+Rich Feature Set: Offers a wide range of features beyond basic file storage, including:
+Calendar and Contacts
+Real-time Collaboration
+Secure Communication
+Task Management
+Photo and Video Sharing
+Integration Capabilities: Seamlessly integrates with other popular tools and services.

 ```